densutter/Minor-Mathematical-Mechanisms-in-Large-Language-Models/README.md

 ## **Running the main Experiment Pipeline**
-To install the needed libraries use:
+To install the needed libraries, use:
 ```bash
 pip install -r requirements.txt
 ```